Russia–Venezuela relations: Maduro era

 Hugo Chávez died in March 2013.
 A special presidential election was held in April, which was won by Chávez's vice president, Nicolás Maduro.

 In July 2017, during the crisis in Venezuela, in an article of Russia's Military-Industrial Courier, a journal popular with military officers of the Russian Armed Forces, in the event of a Venezuelan civil war, it was recommended that the Russian government provide military intelligence to the Bolivarian government, establish alliances with ALBA and to assist proxy leftist militant forces, such as colectivos, to maintain the Bolivarian government's power.

 Maduro was re-elected for a second term in May 2018, but the result was denounced as fraudulent by most neighboring countries, the European Union, Canada and the United States.
 Russia, however, recognized the elections and Russian president Vladimir Putin congratulated Maduro.

 In December 2018, Russia sent two Tupolev Tu-160 bombers to Venezuela.
 These jets are capable of carrying nuclear weapons.
 The Russian and Venezuelan militaries later conducted joint military exercises.

 In January 2019, the majority opposition National Assembly declared that Maduro's reelection was invalid and declared its president, Juan Guaidó, to be acting president of Venezuela.
 The United States, Canada, Brazil and several Latin American countries recognized Guaidó as interim president.
 Russia, however, continued to support Maduro.
+It was also reported in January that Russian mercenaries linked to the Wagner Group had traveled to Venezuela in order to protect Maduro.
+There were conflicting reports on how large the group was or when they arrived with Yevgeny Shabaev, a Cossack leader with ties to military contractors, claiming they got the order to travel on 21 January "to protect those at the highest level of government" and that they could number up to 400.
+Shabaev, who is a campaigner for veterans rights claimed he had been told about the trip by relatives of the mercenaries.
+Other sources meanwhile claimed that they were much smaller and one source said that the mercenaries arrived in advance of the presidential election in May 2018 while another group arrived "recently".
 A month later, Russia, along with China vetoed a United Nations Security Council resolution calling for new presidential elections in Venezuela.